 Sometimes the plan doesn’t come out as I planned.
 Sometimes it comes out better.
 Sometimes, well you know where this is going…

-Whatever the initial outcome is, I go with it for a little while.
+Whatever the initial outcome is, I go with it for a little while, just to see what happens.
+Maybe my lack of planning takes on a shape of its own.
 I don’t attach to what I thought was going to happen.
-I see where the path of the design is going.
+I let it be.
 If it continues to displease me, I change it up.
-I plan, then I may change the plan.
+I plan – then I may change the plan, creativity leading the way.
 On my loom, maybe I change the tie-up, maybe I change the setting in the reed.
-I play with treadling and color.
-A simple change in the weft, or intertwining of life can make all the difference to the cloth, or fabric.
+I play with treadling and/or color.
+A simple change in the weft, or intertwining of life can make all the difference to the cloth, or path.

 Changing direction in life is like changing direction in weaving.
-Often the change isn’t of my choosing, it’s a decision made for or by me.
-When the plan changes I have the choice to fight it and keep going, often getting caught up in an ugly outcome.
-Changing direction affords me a new opportunity, a fresh start.
+And sometimes the change isn’t of my choosing, maybe it’s a suggestion made for me that I choose to take.

-Sometimes plans work out the way we envisioned.
-Sometimes they are a complete failure but whatever the outcome is, it’s not a loss or a regret.
+Sometimes plans work out the way we envision.
+Sometimes they are a complete failure as defined by me.
+But whatever the outcome is, for me, it’s not a loss or a regret.
 It’s a lesson.
 We do what we do at the time we do it with the knowledge we have at the time we have it.

-My Father-in-law laughed and took the gift kindly but he could never wear it, it didn’t bend!
+My Father-in-law laughed gently and took the gift kindly but he could never wear it, it didn’t bend.

-This was before Google and YouTube gave me the ability to ask how to fix my mistake so I had to keep practicing, not understanding sett and the interplay of warp and weft.
+This was before Google and YouTube gave me the ability to ask how to fix my mistake so I kept practicing, not understanding sett and the interplay of warp and weft.
 Weaving didn’t seem that complicated to me.
 Wasn’t fabric just fabric?
 Did the interplay of choice, action and decision matter so much in the end?

-But the wisdom of a long life has taught me that when I fall I can stay down, or I can choose to get up and kick the mistake in the ass.
+Like weaving, wisdom of a long life has taught me that when I fall I can stay down, or I can choose to get up and kick the mistake in the ass.
 It isn’t always easy.
 Sometimes fear keeps me down for a while.
-But eventually facing the fear and asking why it’s here breaks the fear into small pieces I can slowly dispose of, creating new paths to forge my plan.
-If I am unwilling to get back up, the mistakes win and life becomes rote, boring and stagnate.
+But eventually facing the fear and asking why it’s here breaks the fear into small pieces I can slowly dispose of or face, creating new paths to forge my plan.
+If I am unwilling to get back up, the mistakes win and life becomes rote, boring and often unbearable.